EasyG0ing1/Switcher/README.md

-There are also three [completely runnable test applications](./src/test/) under Test that show how to use Switcher from the most common and simple ways to the Lets Get Nuts ways which shows you how to implement different stages and assign them to your scenes and then with grace and style, you just show the scene with a single and simple line of code.
+There are also three [completely runnable test applications](./src/test/) under Test that show how to use Switcher from the most common and simple ways to the Lets Get Nuts ways which shows you how to implement different stages and assign them to your scenes and then with grace and style, you just show the scene with a single and simple line of code.<br><br>
+---
+### 1.3 Changes and Additions at the end of this document

 ---